zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 {{% /alert %}}

-## Create a Data Grid
+## Use Case

 In this scenario, you will create an overview page that lists each product in a [data grid]( /appstore/modules/data-grid-2/), including information about its category and supplier.
 With view entities, you do not have to manage associations when showing the data in a data grid.
 This means that all fields are filterable and sortable, which allows for higher performance and flexibility.

+## Create a Data Grid

 Create a view entity that combines only the relevant attributes of the entities *Product*, *Supplier*, and *Category*.
 To do this, follow these steps: